TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 With a very easy-to-use interface even for a complete beginner, great marketing features, and simple pricing plans to help you scale, Captivate is no doubt one of the best podcast hosting platforms to consider.

-Transistor.fm is no doubt one of the best podcast hosting platforms out there in 2020 — a high-quality podcast hosting company that prides itself on being the all-in-one hosting solution for podcasters.
+Transistor.fm is no doubt one of the best podcast hosting platforms out there in 2023 – a company that prides itself on being the all-in-one hosting solution for podcasters.
 They provide all the tools and support you need to grow your audience.
-Though relatively new (founded July 2017) compared to the other podcast hosting sites on this list, they are growing very fast and currently host some of the biggest podcast shows including Business Dad by Alexis Ohanian (co-founder Reddit), Honeybadger, Laravel, and Cards Against Humanity just to name a few.
+Though relatively new (founded July 2017) compared to the other hosting sites on this list, they are growing very fast and currently host some of the biggest podcast shows including Business Dad by Alexis Ohanian (co-founder Reddit), Honeybadger, Laravel, and Cards Against Humanity just to name a few.

 One of the main selling points that accounted for their fast growth is unlimited hosting plans; they let you host multiple podcasts on one account for the same monthly price.
 They don’t charge you for hours of upload as some other hosts do; instead, their pricing is based on the number of downloads.